The community fix dataset

 The Settings Generator is entirely rule-based.
 No AI, no machine learning, no token sampling.

-We tested AI-generated settings early in development and rejected the approach for three reasons:
+We tested generative settings early in development and rejected the approach for three reasons:

 - 1Hallucination risk- language models generate plausible-sounding values that may be outside safe operating ranges for specific filaments or printers

 - 2Slicer naming inconsistency- every slicer uses different field names for the same concept.
-AI has no reliable mapping mechanism
+Generative models have no reliable mapping mechanism

 - 3Inconsistency across sessions- the same question produces different answers from session to session.
 For a tool users rely on to fix expensive print failures, inconsistency destroys trust